 Oleic acid is abundant in nature and typically found in most plant and vegetable seed oils.
 It is a monounsaturated fatty acid or “MUFA”.
 A large body of scientific evidence supports that dietary monounsaturated fatty acids (MUFA’s), along with polyunsaturated fatty acids (PUFA) and omega-3 fatty acids are associated with better health outcomes.

 Soylent is also rich in omega-3 alpha-linolenic acid (ALA), and omega-6 linoleic acid.
 These PUFA’s are widely considered to be the healthiest fat you can eat.

 Meanwhile, the case for diets rich in animal and saturated fats have been decided, in the opposite direction.

 Soylent provides a good source of plant-based, healthy fats, so you don’t have to worry about whether what you’re eating is going to clog your arteries.

 Of course, there are more to these essential components of food than just what we've described above.
-Each of these essential nutrients are as complex as the plot line of Stranger Things.
+Each of these essential nutrients is as complex as the plotline of Stranger Things.
 Hopefully, these brief descriptions have made things a little bit easier to digest.